Police search for suspect who killed 16-year-old Kansas boy - NewsBreak

 Police search for suspect who killed 16-year-old Kansas boy

 SEDGWICK COUNTY —Law enforcement authorities are investigating a weekend shooting in Wichita.
 Just after 11:30 p.m.
-Saturday, police responded to...jcpost.com
+Saturday, police responded to...littleapplepost.com

 SEDGWICK COUNTY —Law enforcement authorities are investigating a weekend shooting in Wichita.
 Just after 11:30 p.m.
-Saturday, police responded to...jcpost.com
+Saturday, police responded to...littleapplepost.com

 Comments / 0